diegojromerolopez/spring-boot-test/README.md

 # spring-boot-test

-Java Spring Boot experiments integrating it with other frameworks and tests
+Java [Spring Boot](https://projects.spring.io/spring-boot/) experiments integrating it with other frameworks and tests.

 Do not use in production!
 Only use it for learning purposes!